 If they’re uncomfortable, have them practice “asking” on you.
 For those who need it, Mark Montgomery at Great College Advice has a sample script you can use.
 He also suggests “Consider making your request after school or during a teacher’s off period.
 Don’t make the request via email or over the telephone.
 Do it in person: it makes a better impression.”

 One last thing to keep in mind, make sure the student provides the teacher with a way to decline.
 It’s not likely to happen if you pick the right teacher early but…you never know.

-A teacher may have already committed to write her maximum number of letters but is reluctant to let down a favorite student.
+A teacher may have already committed to write her maximum number of letters of recommendations for college but is reluctant to let down a favorite student.
 Or maybe the teacher has been a true professional and assigned appropriately the student the grades she deserved in class but otherwise just really isn’t that big of a fan of a student.

-Although you would expect the teacher to bow out of the request appropriately but there are all kinds of reasons why that might not happen.
-There’s no reason to go into them.
+Although you would expect the teacher to bow out of the request appropriately, there are all kinds of reasons why that might not happen.
+There’s no point to go into them.
 Just make sure your student plays it safe and includes an easy out for the teacher when making the request.
 Consider it another life lesson learned.

 Step 4: Make it as easy as possible for the teacher to write the recommendation